fardeen9983/Django_Blog/README.md

 One entity is responsible for sending signals. like a USer model when it is created can cause a signal generation.
 Similarly a function will act like a reciever to this signal and performs some task.

 After defining the signals, recievers and senders we need to register them in apps.py file of the app as a part of ready function of the app config class.

+---
+## User Update form
+To update the user details we have to create a form specifically a model form taht realtes to the data of a particular form, just as we created the UserRegistrationForm in the forms.py file